TENDONS ARE FLEXIBLE STRANDS OF FIBROUS TISSUE THAT ARE RESPONSIBLE FOR ATTACHING YOUR MUSCLES TO YOUR BONES.

 Tendinitis occurs when a tendon in your body is inflamed or irritated, causing pain and tenderness around the affected joint.
 It tends to develop in the shoulders, heels, wrists, elbows and knees, and may be caused by repetitive movements over time or acute trauma, such as a sports injury.
-Tennis elbow, golfers elbow and swimmers shoulder are all well-known forms of tendinitis.
+Tennis elbow, golfer's elbow and swimmer's shoulder are all well-known forms of tendinitis.
 When tendinitis becomes chronic, tendinosis may develop.
 Tendinosis differs from tendinitis in that it reflects degenerative changes within the tendon.

 Among athletes, those most at risk for developing tendinitis and tendinosis include swimmers, golfers, runners, tennis players, bowlers, baseball players and basketball players, as all of these sports involve repetitive movements.
 Because tendons in the body naturally become less flexible over time, older individuals are also more likely to experience tendinitis and tendinosis.
-Tendons are often injured from daily repetitive overuse injuries like texting, driving, cooking etc., and they
+Tendons are often injured from daily repetitive overuse injuries like texting, driving, cooking etc.

 In the vast majority of cases, our experts will be able to diagnose tendinitis and tendinosis with a simple physical examination.
 We will ask you questions about your symptoms and manipulate the affected joint to determine the extent of your injury.
 We’ll also ask you to perform certain movements so we can evaluate your range of motion.

 In some cases, we may also order an ultrasound or MRI to gain more insight about the severity of your damage, and whether or not any other conditions co-exist and are contributing to your pain, such as bursitis.